Martin Amis once said that a writer’s life should be split into three parts: living, writing, and reading.

 However, the chance should be taken when it arises.

-Reading helps a writer to improve vocabulary and turn of phrase, and also gives the benefit of helping them to carve out their own style.
+Reading helps a writer to improve his or her vocabulary and turn of phrase.
+It also gives the benefit of helping them to carve out their own style.
 This, as any well-known columnists or feature writers will tell you, is crucial in breaking in to the industry.
 Having copy that is instantly recognisable as yours marks you out to future employers.

 Speaking to a retired national journalist a few weeks ago, I was told that one of the most difficult things about being a fledgling hack is the expectation of authority on practically every subject.
 He said that regular reading was one of the only ways he managed to keep up with the history and facts he was presumed to know by his news editor.